splunk/public-o11y-docs/data-visualization/charts/chart-builder.rst

 Specify a signal for a plot line
 =============================================================================

-A signal is the :term:`metric` you want to plot on the chart, to which you might add filters and/or apply analytics.
+A signal is the :term:`metric` or histogram metric you want to plot on the chart, to which you might add filters and apply analytics.
 Plot lines, or plots, are the building blocks of charts.
-A chart has one or more plots, and each plot is composed of the :term:`metric time series<Metric time series>` represented by the signal and its properties and dimensions, any filters, and any analytics applied.
+A chart has one or more plots, and each plot is composed of the :term:`metric time series<Metric time series>` or histogram metric represented by the signal and its properties and dimensions, any filters, and any analytics applied.

 .. note:: Instead of a metric, you can also enter a :ref:`time series expression<expression>` to create a composite or derived metric, specify an :ref:`event<chart-events>` to be displayed on the chart, or :ref:`link a detector to a chart<link-detector-to-chart>` to display its alert status on the chart.